 In response to a great need caused by the pandemic, I have been voluntarily providing Counselling and Psychotherapy services to Family Carers Ireland, a registered charity supporting many home-bound carers around Ireland.
 It has been a privilege as I was able to help, comfort and support many of the country’s unsung and largely unpaid heroes, who are at the coal face caring for many of our most vulnerable people.
 It involved dealing with many diverse personal issues affecting clients who are primary carers to family members of all ages and health conditions.

 Free, no-obligation, 15-minute introductory chat; click here to book your session.

 How I Work

 It begins with empathy, not judging, being kind, having insight and listening.

 I work one-to-one with people over 18 years of age.
-Every client is unique so each one will need an approach that’s tailored specially to their circumstances and preferences.
-To be able to do that I’ve been professionally trained in several different therapeutic approaches.
-My core training involved psychodynamic, humanistic and integrative, along with some elements of gestalt psychotherapy and cognitive behavioural therapy (CBT).
+Every client is unique, so that each one will need an approach tailored to their circumstances and preferences.
+To do that, I’ve trained in several different therapeutic techniques.
+My core training involved psychodynamic, humanistic and integrative psychotherapy.
+Also included some elements of gestalt psychotherapy and cognitive behavioural therapy (CBT).
 I’ll explain these in more detail when we meet.
-I combine these approaches in an holistic manner to provide you with empathic, kind and effective support in your recovery from whatever is troubling you at a pace that you’re comfortable with.
+I holistically combine these approaches to provide empathic, kind and practical support in your recovery from whatever is troubling you at a comfortable working pace.

-As a person and therapist, I’m straightforward, friendly, empathic and kind and I find that clients feel safe working with me.
-Building a good therapeutic relationship with each client is essential to our working together.
-This isn’t left to chance and knowing how to build this kind of relationship is a core skill learned with training and practiced over many years.
+As a person and therapist, I’m straightforward, friendly, empathic and kind, and I find that clients feel safe working with me.
+Building a good therapeutic relationship with each client is essential to working together.
+It isn’t left to chance, and knowing how to create this kind of relationship is a core skill learned with training and practised over many years.